subhendukhatuya/EMNLP_Rebuttal/README.md

 #### **—--------------------------------------------------------------------------------------------**

 #### **Reviewer 8jar**
+Thank you for reviewing our submission and recognizing the innovative design of our method, as well as its significant improvements across multiple datasets compared to various baselines.
+Below, we provide our detailed responses to your comments.

+The clustering section mentions the use of Sentence BERT and agglomerative clustering methods for clustering the problems and selecting representative problems for each cluster.
+However, specific descriptions of the details of the clustering techniques, parameter selection, and how to determine the number of clusters (e.g., 50 clusters) are still sketchy, and the logic and empirical rationale behind these settings are not fully described.
 **Response:**
 Thank you for the valuable feedback.
 We acknowledge that the current version lacks detailed justification for our clustering setup.
 As mentioned in lines 263–264, we initially compared Sentence-BERT embeddings with TF-IDF and observed that TF-IDF did not yield good clustering results.
 To further validate this choice, we have now additionally experimented with other sentence embedding models, including Universal Sentence Encoder and MPNet.
 The silhouette scores for these variants are shown in Table below.
 Sentence-BERT continues to outperform these alternatives, supporting its use.
 We will include these additional results and details in the final version for clarity.